HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 #### Provider Submits Solicited Attachments

-The Provider POSTs the $submit-attachment operation and it payload to the Payer's endpoint.
+The Provider POSTs the `[$submit-attachment]` operation and it payload to the Payer's endpoint.
 As stated above, the Payer endpoint is communicated to the Payer in CDex Task Attachment Request Profile.
-The table in the [section](#data-elements-for-requesting-attachments) above maps the information communicated in the CDex Attachment Request to the corresponding parameter in the body of $submit-attachment operation.
+The same data elements sent in the request for attachments are echoed back when submitting the attachments using the `[$submit-attachment]` operation.
+The mappings between the corresponding data communicated in the CDex Request Attachment Profile elements and the `[$submit-attachment]` parameters are shown in the table below:

+{% include attachments_to_requests.md %}

 These parameters are documented in more detail below.

 **Request**